-The Chair and Vice Chair of the Joint Committee shall be the District Council representatives on the Board as agreed by the Coast to Capital Chair.
+The Chair and Vice Chair of the Joint Committee shall be the District Council representatives on the Board.

 Where a representative of a member of the Joint Committee is unable to attend a Joint Committee meeting, a substitute representative of that member (if approved by it) may attend, speak and vote, in their place for that meeting.